 BecomeSingers is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn More

 Of course, this article isn’t all about Elvis, but about the baritone voice and the famous baritone singers like Elvis.
-So, later, you will learn about what baritone is and the famous baritone singers of all time.
+So, later, you will learn about what baritone is and the famous and greatest baritone singers of all time.

 What is a Baritone Voice?

 The baritone voice ranges from second A just below the middle C to that of A above middle C. It is known for its depth and richness, as well as its low pitch.
 This voice range is often not given much attention, yet, if you have this range, then you are fortunate.

 You may also think that you can’t be a rock star if you have a distinctive baritone voice.
 Yet, you can, and there were baritone singers who could rock.
 With the right training, of course, you can do a lot with a baritone voice.